SethLaske/SethLaske.github.io/_projects/1-branch-battles.md

 ![State Machine Overview](/assets/BranchBattles/FSMOverview.png)

-* **Wait**: Waiting functions as the idle state, reached only when a unit has reached its assembly range.
-Within the wait state, the soldier will also move forward until it is at the relative front of it's section.
-Once it has reached this front position within it's class, it will signal that to any soldiers behind it, creating an army formation.
+* **Wait**: Within the wait state, the soldier moves forward until it is at the relative front of it's section.
+Once it has reached this front position within it's class, it will signal that to any soldiers behind it, creating an army formation, then idles.

 * **Walk**: Walking handles two major nested functionalities.
 The first is walking towards a target (that is within its agro range) and if there is no target, getting to the rally point before transitioning to wait.
 The second, more complex task, is reaching that goal while maintaining an army formation, created by following lower classed units.
 This human shield behavior is essential for armies to be able to effectively utilize high armor soldiers, and to move in a realistic manner.
 Soldiers also needed to be able to determine when to stay behind the shield, and when to move forward to attack an enemy.
 Too early and it defeats the point of following a shield at all, but too late and the soldiers will just stand by until their shield dies.